jamespfennell/hoard/README.md

 ## What next?

-The `docs/` folder contains further information on the software: how it works, and how you my get more out of it.
-You can also learn about the logs that are created, for checking that the aggregation is working.
+The `docs` directory contains further documentation that may be of interest.

+* The [reading the logs guide](docs/reading_the_logs.md) describes how you may navigate the log files to ensure the aggregation is operating succesfully.

+* The [advanced usage guide](docs/advanced_usage.md) gives instructions on going beyond the barebones aggregation discussed here.

+* The [developers guide](docs/developers_guide.md) describes the software for someone interested in knowing how it works internally, and how it may be changed.